b13/authorized-preview/Readme.md

 ## What is does
 The extension adds a backend module called "Preview".
 The module lists all disabled languages (show in frontend = 0) for each Site.
-For each disabled language a lifetime can be configured and a preview URL can be generated that can then be send to colleagues (e.g. for proofreading).
+For each disabled language a lifetime can be configured and a preview URL can be generated that can then be send to colleagues (e.g. for proof reading).

 Within their lifetime the preview URLs enable access to a disabled language without a backend login.
 For any other website visitor the disabled languages is still not accessible.